davesteele/davesteele.github.io/_posts/2014-09-20-anatomy-of-a-gpg-key.markdown

 ### <a name="SigClass"/>Signature Class

 Again, the key signature type, or 'sigclass', identifies the signature as a key signature.
-It also claims to provide a level of assurance of that certification, from "does not make any particular assertion" to "substantial verification of the claim of identity ([RFC4880-5.2][]).
+It also claims to provide a level of assurance of that certification, from "does not make any particular assertion" to "substantial verification of the claim of identity" ([RFC4880-5.2][]).

 It appears that the levels are largely ignored for key validation purposes.
 The Debian key signing guidlines recommends using '[casual][]', which I believe maps to 0x12.
 However, the RFC states: